 3. Print-specific Design Considerations

 From a technical perspective, designing a graphic for print is not very different than designing for the web.
 There are just a few things you’ll want to keep in mind which include properly sized bleeds, cut lines, crop marks, safety zones, and different ink and paper types.

 Again, we’ll breakdown each of these concepts:

-Crop Marks: You must include crop marks in your design file to ensure your printer cuts your print correctly.
-These marks are thin lines which indicate where your printer should trim the print.
+You must include crop marks in your design file to ensure your printer cuts your print correctly.
+These marks are thin lines that indicate where your printer should trim the print.

 Don’t Forget the Spell Check

 Of course, you’ll also want to do a final check of spelling and grammar on your illustration before you send it to the printer.
 Your print vendor might catch it, but it’s not their responsibility so it will likely go unnoticed.

 Once all that’s done, your file should be ready to go to the printer.